 A technician creates a prosthesis at the International Committee of the Red Cross (ICRC) rehabilitation center in Kabul.

-Carpet weavers pose for a picture outside of a factory in Kabul.
+Carpet weavers pose for a photo outside a carpet factory in Kabul.

 Children bring “naan” from the neighborhood bakery in Kabul.